A Hybrid TGN-SEAL Model for Dynamic Graph Link Prediction: Background

-\paragraph{Subgraph Embeddings and Attributes for Link Prediction} As discussed earlier, heuristic-based methods such as common neighbors or the Katz index estimate link probabilities using predefined scoring functions.
+As discussed earlier, heuristic-based methods such as common neighbors or the Katz index estimate link probabilities using predefined scoring functions.
 While these methods are simple, interpretable, and scalable, they rely on rigid assumptions about link formation, which limits their effectiveness.
 A more flexible approach is to learn heuristics directly from data.

-M. Zhang et al. \cite{zhang2018link} proposed SEAL, a framework that extracts a local subgraph around each target link and employs a graph neural network to learn structural representations.
+M. Zhang et al.~\cite{zhang2018link} proposed SEAL, a framework that extracts a local subgraph around each target link and employs a graph neural network to learn structural representations.
 The GNN is trained as a binary classifier on these subgraphs, learning to identify structural patterns that predict link formation.
 Unlike traditional heuristics, SEAL does not depend on hand-crafted similarity measures but instead learns general structural features directly from the data.

-To formalize this, Zhang et al. introduced the unified $\lambda$-decaying theory, showing that many higher-order heuristics can be approximated using information from enclosing subgraphs.
+To formalize this, Zhang et al. introduced the unified $\gamma$-decaying theory, showing that many higher-order heuristics can be approximated using information from enclosing subgraphs.
 They encoded each subgraph's structure into a node information matrix, which the GNN uses to learn topological features for prediction task.
 They introduced the Weisfeiler-Lehman Neural Machine (WLNM), a fully connected neural architecture for link prediction.
 WLNM takes enclosing subgraphs as input, which are induced by the $h$-hop neighbors of the target nodes $(x, y)$.
 These subgraphs capture relevant topological information; for instance, the number of common neighbors can be directly computed from a $1$-hop enclosing subgraph.
-The method performed competitively on several standard link prediction benchmarks \cite{zhang2018link}.
+The method performed competitively on several standard link prediction benchmarks~\cite{zhang2018link}.